 Professor Amanda Daley

-I am the chief investigator on several ongoing trials, examining the success of community and general practice-based support programmes for physical activity and weight control.
+She is the chief investigator on several on-going trials that are examining the effectiveness of community and general practice-based physical activity and weight control interventions.

 Amanda has published extensively in the field of physical activity and health.